 Like most of the you-The obsession with coffee began shortly after high school ended and has only increased with age.

 WOW!
 I just did the math on that, and trust me when I say we’ve got a lot of life experience in the brewing coffee department!

 How to make the best morning coffee

-There is no right or wrong way to make the best morning coffee, but there are some coffee brewing methods that produce a better cup of coffee than others.
+There is no right or wrong way to make the best morning coffee, but some coffee brewing methods produce a better cup of coffee than others.

-In this post, I will share my personal favorite ways to brew coffee at home
+In this post, I will share my favorite ways to brew coffee at home